radflipper/vue-cardano/docs/components/NFTMakerButton.md

 # NFTMakerButton

-NFTMakerButton is a component that adds a link image to the NFT-MAKER.io payment gateway.
+NFTMakerButton is a component that adds the link image to the NFT-MAKER.io payment gateway.

 ```vue
 <template>